More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 Sick buildings vs healthy buildings

 A condition known as sick building syndrome (SBS) describes a medical condition where people in a building suffer from symptoms of illness or feel unwell for no apparent reason.
-(4) Sick building syndrome is thought to be present in nearly 30% of buildings.
+(4) Nearly 30% of buildings may have sick building syndrome.
 (5)

 Exactly what it is that makes a building sick is still up for debate.
 The current hypothesis suggests that the primary culprit is heating, ventilation, and air conditioning (HVAC) systems.
 But there are other potential causes such as off-gassing of building materials and inadequate fresh air intake.

 One known cause of sick building syndrome is mold.
 The percentage of sick buildings would be much higher if researchers included data from the EPA on water-damaged buildings.
 50% of buildings – both residential and commercial – are estimated to have mold growth from water damage.